croz-ltd/nrich/nrich-search/README.md

 creation and `SearchConfiguration`, it is best used for standard search form functionality. `StringSearchExecutor`  accepts a query string, list of properties for search and `SearchConfiguration` it is best used for quick search functionality. `NaturalIdSearchExecturor` only works with Hibernate JPA implementation and enables users to search entities by properties annotated with `@NaturalId` annotation.
-Since this library augments Spring Data JPA in their own repository interfaces users should also implement one of Spring Data JPA repository interfaces.
+Since this module augments Spring Data JPA in their own repository interfaces users should also implement one of Spring Data JPA repository interfaces.

 A custom repository interface for searching entities of type Car: